Transitioning from Python to Haskell

 Enjoyers of Python often describe the language as “executable pseudocode” – That is to say that the code closely resembles what one might write on a whiteboard.
 We might suggest that the phrase just as aptly describes Haskell, which was designed in the 1980s in part to serve as a standard language for code presented in papers.
 If you are trained in languages like Python, Java, or C, Haskell probably does not look like pseudocode you would write!
 But with some familiarity, that may change.

-These articles present Haskell in terms of its similarities and differences from Python to help Python coders jump quickly into Haskell.
+These lessons present Haskell in terms of its similarities and differences from Python to help Python coders jump quickly into Haskell.

 Decorators – In Python, we can preface a function with a decorator (a line beginning with